anarch-in/assignments/assignments/operating-system-assignment.md

 __Physical memory__ refers to Random Access Memory which is abstracted as pages, groups of pages or small blocks of RAM.
 For 32bit achitectures, the Linux kernal assigns 4GB of virtual memory to each process.
-3GB of virtual address space is used for itself, and 1G is for its page tables and kernel data (Tanenbaum and Bos, n.d.).
+3GB of virtual address space is used for the process itself, and 1G is for its page tables and kernel data (Tanenbaum and Bos, n.d.).
 The physical memory that is mapped to this 1GB virtual address space is then further divided into zones as will be described below.